Helsinki harbour, Finland

 Read best practice when travelling with medicines on TravelHealthPro.

-FCDO has a list of English-speaking doctors in Finland
+FCDO has a list of medical providers in Finland where some staff will speak English.

 There is also guidance on healthcare if you’re living in Finland.